napeits/frstack/README.md

 ## Quick Start

 * Install Ansible and Vagrant and make sure they are both in your PATH.
-If you are on a mac you can install ansible using
+If you are on a mac you can install Ansible using
   ```brew install ansible```
 * Update group_vars/all for any environment specific configuration.
 See the comments on using a proxy server
 * Optional: Add your public ssh key to roles/create-fr-user/files.
 This will enable you to login as the ForgeRock user "fr".
 You may also have